bingfeng-zhang/bingfeng-zhang.github.io/_pages/about.md

 At present, I'm working on the seismic tomographic imaging of circum-Tibet and African regions that have great mineral resource potentials, and exploring lithospheric dynamic processes that influence the generation of mineral deposits.

-As of Dec.
-2024, I have first-authored six papers in top-tier geoscience journals (e.g., NC, Geology, GRL, JGR).
+As of Nov.
+2025, I have first-authored six papers in top-tier geoscience journals (e.g., NC, Geology, GRL, JGR).
 <a href="https://scholar.google.com/citations?hl=en&user=-Qts358AAAAJ"><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fbingfeng-zhang%2Fbingfeng-zhang.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

 Please feel free to get in touch if you need anything or if you're interested in academic